Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Discussion

-Results in Figs. \ref{minusplus} and \ref{T=17-Ith-tau-energy} indicate that IPG giving the lowest excitability threshold of the HH membrane is approximately $4-5\textrm{ms}$.
-The minimum threshold approaches that of the excitatory monophasic current pulse and is obtained for $\tau_1\simeq5\textrm{ms}$.
-The decrease of threshold associated with the increase of IPG is consistent with experimental measurements\cite{Shepherd1999}.
-Similar result was obtained for biphasic pulses with long IPG in a phenomenological model of the electrically stimulated human ANF\cite{Macherey2007}.
-Our results are also consistent with the work of Carlyon et al.\cite{Carlyon2005} who studied human behavioral thresholds for trains of biphasic pulses applied to a single channel of cochlear implants as a function of IPG.
-The threshold decreased for IPGs up to several milliseconds when the phases of the pulse were of opposite polarity.
-The IPG of about $4\textrm{ms}$ also approximately minimizes the energy delivered per pulse.
-The optimal stimulation approach may include a Gaussian noise superposed on the input signal\cite{Matsuoka2000a}.
-Small amounts of noise were shown to improve detection of faint signals, improve temporal resolution and regularize strongly irregular firing in regimes of dynamic instabilities.
+Studies of threshold behavior of resonant neurons may help design future cochlear implants.
+The excitation threshold is a very sensitive function of IPG.
+When the anodic part of the pulse follows immediately the cathodic part the magnitude of threshold current pulses at the main resonant frequency is almost $I_0 \simeq 30 \mu\textrm{A/cm}^2$ (see Figs. \ref{fig11} and \ref{fig2}) for the phase width of $\tau=0.6 \textrm{ms}$.
+When the IPG is increased the threshold decreases, reaching $I_0 \simeq 7.3 \mu\textrm{A/cm}^2$ (see Fig. \ref{fig12}) for the near-optimal inter-phase separation of $\tau_1 = 5 \textrm{ms}$.
+In the monophasic stimulation by current pulses of the same phase width the threshold at $T_{res}$ is approximately $I_0 \simeq 10 \mu\textrm{A/cm}^2$ \cite{Borkowski2011}.
+It is interesting to note that in the monophasic case the perfectly periodic stimulus has a higher threshold than a signal with unequal intervals between subsequent pulses, see Fig. \ref{fig16}.
+Results in Figs. \ref{fig11} and \ref{fig17} indicate that IPG giving the lowest firing threshold of the HH membrane is approximately $4-5\textrm{ms}$.
+The IPG required to minimize threshold is approximately the same as the IPG which minimizes the energy delivered per pulse.
+The decrease of threshold associated with the increase of IPG is consistent with experimental measurements \cite{Shepherd1999}.
+Similar result was obtained for biphasic pulses with long IPG in a phenomenological model of electrically stimulated human ANF \cite{Macherey2007}.
+Our results are also consistent with the work of Carlyon et al. \cite{Carlyon2005} who studied human behavioral thresholds for trains of biphasic pulses applied to a single channel of cochlear implants as a function of IPG.
+The experimental threshold decreased for IPGs up to several milliseconds when the phases of the pulse were of opposite polarity.